ErikKarlkvist/FootballTown/Report4.md

 [Write about the testing here]

 ## Continuous Integration
+After each team has worked separately on specific feature based on the catalog on the scrum board, continuous integration has been done by the team seating together.
+More than  the previous two sprints
+In this sprints continuous integration has been carried out heavily. since  testing was more utilized in this sprint and  the product is in its final stage continuous integration were more useful.
-As testing was more utalized in this sprint, continous integration became more useful.
-This gave an approximation whether the changes made made the tests fail or pass.
+This gave an approximation whether the changes made the tests fail or pass. working alone, each team  produces hundreds  or thousands of line of code.
+This work may have some integration bugs when it is integrated with his/her team members work.
+But seating together during integration has helped us avoiding such flaws as their earlier stages.

 ## Communication Channels
 Slack was laregly utalized as the main platform for communication.